AnyBlok/anyblok-book/en/02_project/02_cookiecutter.md

 #### Console interpreter

-This show how to add and request the Example model using [ipython]( https://ipython.org/index.html):
+This show you how to add and query the Example model using [ipython]( https://ipython.org/index.html):

 ```python